-Half Moon Lake is a 154.3-acre oxbow lake off the Chippewa River having an average depth of 6 feet, with a maximum depth of 13.8 feet.
+Half Moon Lake is a 154.3-acre oxbow lake off the Chippewa River.
+It has an average depth of 6 feet, with a maximum depth of 13.8 feet.
 The lake is unique in that it is located within an urban environment and provides a wide variety of recreational opportunities for the entire community.
 In addition, it provides a natural setting that is very scenic and relaxing as well as a tremendous natural resource and habitat for wildlife, plants and an excellent fishery.

 The City of Eau Claire has been very proactive in working to improve the water quality of the lake over the years.
 A report summarizing previous and proposed lake management efforts can be reviewed by selecting the link below.